vivek0240/gplayforAndroid/Hotlinking-to-OpenGApps.org.md

 ## Mirroring
 Please don't publicly mirror the prebuilt packages without explicit consent of @mfonville, to ensure that users will always be directed to the very latest version and the source code of the project.
-With our support for hotlinking outdated mirrors!
+With our support for hotlinking, there is no need for outdated mirrors!